ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

+# August 19, 2019

+- Created a new Google script function to count depending on the color.

+# August 18, 2019

+- Relaxed at home.

+# August 17, 2019

+- **KCON!**

+# August 16, 2019

+- Scheduled some interviews.

 # August 15, 2019

-- Recommended awy of formatting strings in `Python`?
+- Recommended way of formatting strings in `Python`?

 ```py
 # Recommended.